someengineering/resoto-ui/README.md

  - Having fun exploring the cloud environment.
  - Easy and useful ways of searching the graph and integrate queries into this concept.

-This UI currently has no backend connection to resoto.
-It uses static `.json` files in the `src/data/` directory.
-It is here to give an idea of how the UI will be looking and feeling and to start early working on it in the frame of the project.

 ## How to get the UI running
 The UI ships as part of the Resoto Docker image and will be available at `<resotocore-address>:8090/ui/`.